14 Alternative Ways to Decorate Walls Without Paint

 Have a boring tiled kitchen or bathroom?
 Don’t worry, you can decorate them too!
 Tile transfers (or tile stickers) are an easy way to add character to a tiled room without the major hassle (and cost!) of having to re-tile the whole room.

-Available from most home stores in the UK, tile transfers are similar to wall decals, although not always as easy to remove.
+Available from most home stores in the UK including Amazon, tile transfers are similar to wall decals, although not always as easy to remove.
 The longer you leave them, the harder it is to remove them easily, although with elbow grease and water not impossible.
 Although it is something to bear in mind.

 6. Stretched Fabric & Tapestries